6swei/Optical-Character-Recognition/README.md

 -> er stands for a reference to argument from caller that should be filled in with bottom-rightmost row

 -> ec stands for a reference to argument from caller that should be filled in with bottom-rightmost column

+5)  void print_calculations() - Prints out the calssification result to the screem.